treker-mk/website/src/content/faq_en.md

 </details>

 <details>
-  <summary id=municipalities-chart>What does the chart “Cases by Municipalities” show us?</summary>
+  <summary id=municipalities-chart>TBD What does the chart “Cases by Municipalities” show us?</summary>

 The [chart](/en/stats#municipalities-chart) shows individual municipalities in columns in more detail with the number of confirmed cases by days, with active cases, recoveries (assessment) and deaths in each municipality.
 Below the municipality you can find the information about the time since the last confirmed case.
 Municipalities are classified according to when the last confirmed case was recorded there, from which we can conclude which municipalities are currently more “infected” and which are “healthier” than others.